benmosheron/ten-minute-emails/design.md

 I didn't implement pagination, a non-trivial implementation would involve splitting the inboxes for each key into multiple pages.

+LoggerFactory creation is deprecated (annoying, because I used the example from their docs!), long term the correct implementation is to call Slf4jFactory[IO].create, but this would drag things on for no benefit.

 # Thoughts on the ID Generator